alexacarlson/DeepDesign2019/README.md

-# Welcome to the code repository for ARCH 660 Fall 2019, the Deep Design Studio
+# Welcome to the code repository for ARCH 660, the Deep Design Studio
 On this page you can find code that will allow you to explore different 2D-to-2D and 2D-to-3D image editing techniques, as well as collect simple datasets.
 Note that Paperspace is a cloud computing platform that allows you to access GPUs, which are necessary to run deep learning models efficiently.
 A tutorial on how to use the code in this repository with Paperspace is given in the following section.